AntczakEI/stellarliftapp/_posts/2026-03-19-beginner-strength-program-3-days-week.md

 ## Progression: double progression

-This remains the simplest progression method for this program.
+This is a simple progression method for the program.

 Suppose an exercise uses: